efernandezpascual/anthropogenic/doc/manuscript.md

 1,100 and 2,600 mm, with some areas having warm-dry summers but without the distinctive 2-month drought of the Mediterranean climate ([Moreno et al. 1990](#ref-RN5373)).
-Nonetheless, the Iberian Atlantic ecoregion is located at the transition between the Mediterranean and the temperate climatic zones in SW Europe.
+Nonetheless, the Iberian Atlantic ecoregion is located at the transition between the temperate and the Mediterranean climates in southern Europe.

 ## Definition of anthropogenic vegetation

-To define our target vegetation, we followed the definitions of anthropogenic vegetation in the recent classification of the vegetation of Europe by Mucina *et al.* ([Mucina et al. 2016](#ref-RN4698)).
+To define our target vegetation, we followed the definitions of anthropogenic vegetation in the recent classification of the vegetation of Europe by Mucina *et al.* ([2016](#ref-RN4698)).
 In our study area, this potentially includes the vegetation classes *Polygono-Poetea annuae*, *Papaveretea rhoeadis*, *Digitario sanguinalis-Eragrostietea minoris*, *Chenopodietea*, *Sisymbrietea*, *Artemisietea vulgaris*, *Epilobietea angustifolii* and *Bidentetea*.
-To these, we added the class *Cymbalario-Parietarietea diffusae* included by Mucina *et al.* ([Mucina et al. 2016](#ref-RN4698)) in the vegetation of rock crevices and screes, since this class encompasses the vegetation of human-made walls in our ecoregion.
-For the nomenclature of sintaxa we follow Mucina *et al.* ([Mucina et al. 2016](#ref-RN4698)) for alliances and higher ranks, and Rivas-Martínez *et al.* ([Rivas-Martínez et al.
+For a complete synthesis, we added the class *Cymbalario-Parietarietea diffusae* included by Mucina *et al.* ([2016](#ref-RN4698)) in the vegetation of rock crevices and screes, since this class encompasses the vegetation of human-made walls in our ecoregion.
+For the nomenclature of sintaxa we follow Mucina *et al.* ([2016](#ref-RN4698)) for alliances and higher ranks, and Rivas-Martínez *et al.* ([2001](#ref-RN4697)) for associations.
-2001](#ref-RN4697)) for associations.

 ## Vegetation data

-As vegetation data for our analyses, we obtained all vegetation relevés (i.e. records of plant species coexisting in a given sampling plot at a given date) from our study ecoregion that were available in SIVIM, the Iberian and Macarnformation System ([Font et al. 2012](#ref-RN5374)).
+As vegetation data for our analyses, we obtained all vegetation relevés (i.e. records of plant species coexisting in a given sampling plot at a given date) from our study ecoregion that were available in SIVIM, the Iberian and Macaronesian Vegetation Information System ([Font et al.
+2012](#ref-RN5374)).
 These were 28,775 relevés representing all vegetation types (i.e. anthropogenic, semi-natural and natural).
-Since these relevés were sampled by different authors throughout the decades, there was no taxonomical consistency among them, so we homogenised all taxon names for all dataset.
-We followed the methodology applied by Jiménez-Alfaro *et al.* ([Jiménez-Alfaro González et al. 2021](#ref-RN5375)) to the Cantabrian Mountains, an area within the study ecoregion which includes
-c.
-80% of the ecoregional flora, to create a new taxonomical checklist for the ecoregion based on the Euro+Med Plantbase (Euro+Med 2022).
+Since these relevés were sampled by different authors throughout the decades, there was no taxonomical consistency among them, so we homogenized all taxon names for the whole dataset.
+We followed the methodology applied by Jiménez-Alfaro *et al.* ([2021](#ref-RN5375)) to the Cantabrian Mountains, an area within the study ecoregion which includes c.
+80% of the ecoregional flora, to create a new taxonomical checklist for the ecoregion based on the Euro+Med Plantbase ([**RN5044?**](#ref-RN5044)).
 For vascular plants not included in Euro+Med (e.g. several *Quercus* or *Salix* hybrids, non-native species, etc.), as well as for bryophytes, we followed Plants of the World Online ([POWO 2023](#ref-RN5376)).
 We removed Fungi and algae.
 For analytical purposes, we merged taxa into